|Home Page||Course Description and Objectives||Our Critical Question||Schedule of Assigned Readings|

 Weekly Reading Responses

-Each student will give a brief summary (about 10 minutes) of an assigned author and offer a question to the class for discussion (this is a low stress "oral presentation").
+Each student will give a brief biography (no more than 10 minutes) of an assigned author together with a class activity.
 Your presentation can be supported by a VERY SHORT ppt for class distribution (but ppt is not required).

 Grades will be assessed on the following rubric:

-pre-presentation consultation (5 points: to occur at least one week before your scheduled presentation date; have questions ready plus some ideas for attention getters and class activites)
+pre-presentation consultation (5 points: to occur at least one week before your scheduled presentation date; have questions ready plus ideas for attention getters and class activites

 engagement with water in the ancient world (10 points)